CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 ## CSC computing project quotas

+!!! warning

+    Starting June 5th, 2024 a new quota system will be apply.
+Namespaces/Rahti projects quotas will be remove to only have CSC projects quotas.

 Each CSC computing project has its own quota.
 Initial quota is the following:

 | Resource                         | Default |